 Not all meals are made for the freezer.
-Some dry out, some turn mushy, and others lose their flavour entirely.
-These 10 freezer meals are reliable options that freeze well, reheat properly, and still taste good when you’re ready to eat them.
+Some dry out, some turn mushy, and others lose their flavor entirely.
+These 10 freezer meals freeze well, reheat properly, and still taste good when you’re ready to eat them.

 Introduction